 Security of autonomous vehicle as a cyber-physical system (student login required)

 Scalable cyber-security analytics with a new summary-based approximate query engine (student login required)

 The Day of Cyber team interviewed Bob Duhainy, PhD, Principal Investigator, Core Faculty, School of Management and Technology and Doctor of Information Technology at Walden University.
 Read the full article.

-Dr. Mack Chapman and Dr. Gary Griffith attended the Community College CyberSecurity Summit (3CS) that was held on August 2nd and 3rd at Mount Hood Community College in Portland, Oregon.
+Dr. Mack Chapman and Dr. Gary Griffith attended the Community College CyberSecurity Summit (3CS) that was held on August 2–4, 2018 at Mount Hood Community College in Portland, Oregon.
 The 3CS conference is the only national academic conference focused on cybersecurity education at community colleges.
-This yearly conference that is held at different community colleges around the United States to promote Cyber Security best practices.
+This yearly conference is held at different community colleges around the United States to promote Cybersecurity best practices.
 The outcomes of 3CS leverage community college cybersecurity programs across the nation by introducing the latest technologies, best practices, curricula, products, and more.

-Dr. Chapman and Dr. Griffith attended this year’s 3CS conference to promote Walden University, College of Management and Technology, School of Information Systems and Technology’s Cyber Security and Information Assurance programs.
-The School of Information Systems and Technology’s Bachelor of Science in information technology Cyber Security and Forensics program is recognized by National Security Agency (NSA) as a Center of Academic Excellence in Cyber Defense (CAE).
-School of Information Systems and Technology also offers students master’s degree in cyber security and in the Doctor of Information Technology program, students can tailor their research into areas of Cyber Security/Information Assurance that is of greatest interest to our students.
+Dr. Chapman and Dr. Griffith attended 2018’s 3CS conference to promote Walden University’s, College of Management and Technology, School of Information Systems and Technology’s Cyber Security and Information Assurance programs.
+The School of Information Systems and Technology’s Bachelor of Science in Information Technology Cyber Security and Forensics program is recognized by the National Security Agency (NSA) as a Center of Academic Excellence in Cyber Defense (CAE-CD).
+The School of Information Systems and Technology also offers students master’s degrees in cyber security, and in the Doctor of Information Technology program, students can tailor their research into areas of Cyber Security/Information Assurance that is of greatest interest to our students.